aci-ref/facilitation_best_practices/introduction.md

 sharing of expertise</li>
 </ul>

-Many of the above goals are enabled by the *Major Activities of Facilitation*, defined further below under *In Practice*.
+All of these goals are enabled by the *Major Activities of Facilitation*, defined further below under *<a href=#whatis-practice>In Practice<a>*.

 <h4><i>Facilitation is NOT...</i></h4>

-Though the above activities are within the defined scope of Facilitation throughout this documentation, many Facilitators may spend time on additional activities that are *not* within the defined scope of Facilitation and that are not described .
+Though the above activities are within the defined scope of Facilitation throughout this documentation, many Facilitators may spend time on additional activities that are *not* within the defined scope of Facilitation and that are not described.
 Examples of such activities include, but are certainly not limited to:

 <ul>